-- Patient may have non-specific symptoms such as fever, cough, sore throat, nasal congestion, malaise, headache and muscle pain. - Some patients may be asymptomatic. - Early symptomatic treatment and careful monitoring is recommended for a favourable outcome - Remember that children with non-severe pneumonia could present with cough or difficulty in breathing ± fast breathing and no sign of progression to the severe form of pneumonia
+- Patient may have non-specific symptoms such as fever, cough, sore throat, nasal congestion, malaise, headache and muscle pain. - Other symptoms could include loss of smell, loss of taste, diarrhoea, vomiting, abdominal pain - Some patients may be asymptomatic. - Early symptomatic treatment and careful monitoring is recommended for a favourable outcome - Remember that children with non-severe pneumonia could present with cough or difficulty in breathing ± fast breathing and no sign of progression to the severe form of pneumonia